decodingahmed/copilot-product-owner/README.md

 "I'm thinking about creating a developer tool"
 ```

-### 2. Engage in Discovery
+### 3. Engage in Discovery
-Copilot will ask clarifying questions covering:
+The ProductOwner chat mode will ask clarifying questions covering:
 - **Problem & Solution**: What are you solving?
 - **Target Users**: Who will use this?
 - **Key Features**: What capabilities are needed?